keriotisna/Project-Showcase/README.md

 ## Computational Photography
 ---

-> [!NOTE] Course Overview
+**Course Overview**
-> - Covered advanced commercial image processing techniques for realistic blending, smart image segmentation, and other advanced image editing algorithms.
+- Covered advanced commercial image processing techniques for realistic blending, smart image segmentation, and other advanced image editing algorithms.
-> - Implemented a variety of image processing techniques with common python image libraries like `numpy` and `cv2`.
+- Implemented a variety of image processing techniques with common python image libraries like `numpy` and `cv2`.
-> - Learned how large-scale image datasets can be utilized in machine learning and efficient lookup settings for image completion or 3D reconstruction.
+- Learned how large-scale image datasets can be utilized in machine learning and efficient lookup settings for image completion or 3D reconstruction.

 **Detailed Course Description**